charlesbreton/charlesbreton.github.io/index.md

 I received my Ph.D. from the Department of Political Science at the <a href="http://www.politics.ubc.ca/" class="external">University of British Columbia</a>.
 I was also a postdoctoral fellow in the Department of Political Science at the <a href="http://www.politics.ubc.ca/" target="_blank" class="external">University of British Columbia</a> , the <a href="http://ces-eec.arts.ubc.ca/" class="external">Canadian Election Study</a>, and a SSHRC postdoctoral fellow in the Department of Political Science at <a href="http://www.vanderbilt.edu/political-science/" class="external"> Vanderbilt University</a>.

-This website is under construction, links may not work properly and content may be incomplete.
+This website is not updated anymore, links may not work properly and content may be incomplete.

-Ce site web est en construction.
+Ce site web n'est plus mis à jour.
 Une version française suivra sous peu.

 Photo credit: Eunbyul Park and the <a href="https://www.concordia.ca/artsci/polisci/research/cipe.html" class="external">Centre for Immigration Policy Evaluation</a>.